Tassie Getaway

 • Water bottle

-• Day 7: Flights to depart any time from Hobart Airport
+• Day 7 – flights to depart anytime from Hobart Airport

-• Medium level of fitness required
+• Low level of fitness required.

 • Accommodation, itinerary and inclusions subject to change.